 These customers are furious.

 They’re riled up and eager to spread the word about the terrible way CarelonRx does business.
-Here’s the thing about negative reviews like these.
+Here’s the thing about negative reviews, and dealing with customer complaints.
 They’re terrible either way.
 If you’re guilty, what can you say other than ‘I’m sorry, please let us fix this?’
 If you’re innocent, how do you get customers to believe you?

 It’s a disaster.